-The Board's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the Board's response to the findings identified in our audit and describe in the accompanying schedule of findings and responses.
 North Dakota State Board of Law Examiners' responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.